Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 - Furthermore, he says that he found a very prosperous place and that there are no worries about flooding, drought, or Earthquakes.
 But it is a long journey to that place.

 4. X tells the friend that he had heard about such beautiful places from other people before.
 He had followed them at times, but every time came back after trekking for some time because he could not see any benefit.
-Plus, he says, “how do I know what you say is right?
-I know that everything is not perfect here, but can you show evidence for your theory that there will be a big Earthquake?
+Plus, he says, “How do I know what you say is right?
+I know that everything is not perfect here, but can you provide evidence for your theory that a big earthquake will occur?
 Also, how can I believe you that this place you found is so wonderful?”

-5. The friend shows him all the evidence that he had gathered why this area is unsuitable for living in the long run.
-He also shows evidence about the prosperity of the new place and also describes the travel path.
+5. The friend shows him all the evidence that he had gathered, why this area is unsuitable for living in the long run.
+He also provides evidence of the prosperity of the new place and describes the travel path.

 - The evidence is compelling, and X decides to follow the friend’s advice and see what happens.
 That is analogous to becoming a Sōtapanna Magga Anugāmi.